mdedetrich/utforsca/README.md

     Title.all.map(_.id)

 Very obvious use case for this is allowing to represent enumerated types easily in a database.
-If you are using something like [Slick], you can easily create mappers going from, and to, type `Title`.
+If you are using something like [Slick][3], you can easily create mappers going from, and to, type `Title`.
 Its also a very non verbose way to define static databases in your code.
 Its a very nice, type safe replacement for Java/Scala's `Enum` type

 ### Limitations